-Whilst acts of SH precipitate help seeking more frequently than thoughts without acts, youth who express suicidal ideation, and view their lives as not worth living, may be at even higher risk of death by suicide but many remain unrecognised.
-Suicidal ideation, futility feelings, and anhedonia may all occur in the context of depressive disorders making it imperative that these youths are assessed to out rule psychiatric illness and when present, instigate appropriate treatment.
-The importance of clinical assessment following positive endorsement by screening questionnaire was highlighted by O’Sullivan and Fitzgerald (1998).
-44% of a sample of 101 13–14-year-olds screened positive for SI by questionnaire, reducing to 29% following home interview.
-Similar reductions were seen for SH (44% screen + vs. 29% + at interview).
-Understanding the factors which mitigate/protect for and against risk of progression from thought to action is needed, allowing the opportunity to assist the youth with more adaptive coping strategies.
+Whilst acts of SH precipitate help seeking more frequently than thoughts alone, youth who express suicidal ideation, and view their lives as not worth living, may be at even higher risk of death by suicide, yet many remain unrecognised.
+Suicidal ideation, feelings of futility , and anhedonia may all occur in the context of depressive disorders making it imperative that these youths are assessed to out rule psychiatric illness and when present, appropriate treatment is instigated.
+The importance of clinical assessment following positive endorsement of SI by screening questionnaire was highlighted by O’Sullivan and Fitzgerald (1998).
+44% of a sample of 101 13–14-year-olds screened positive for SI by questionnaire, but this reduced to 29% following home interview.
+Similar reductions were seen for rates of SH (44% by screen compared to.
+29% at interview).
+Similarly, in the CT study, rates of SI identified via screening reduced from 21.7% to 1.9% following semi-structured interview (Lynch et al, 2006).
+Understanding the factors which mitigate/protect for and against risk of progression from thought to action is needed, allowing the opportunity to assist youth develop more adaptive coping strategies.
+Furthermore, research is required to collect more comprehensive and accurate data on rates of SH with or without SI to help plan services.
+Ensuring the inclusion of different regions to allow robust, generalisable findings is essential.

-In the Republic of Ireland, the Central Statistics office reports that deaths by suicide for persons under the age of 25 have increased from 12.4% (15.7% in males and females in 6.5%) in 2015 to 19.4% (22% in males and 14.8% in females) in 2019 (https://www.cso.ie/en/).

-Future research is required to collect more comprehensive and accurate data on rates of SH with or without SIin order to help plan services.
 Population studies are needed as well as studies in clinical samples to include those youth who may not present to a clinical setting such as the emergency department.
-These should seek to recruit sample sizes with clear definitions of SH and should encompass different regions in order to produce nationally representative results.
+These should seek to recruit sample sizes with clear definitions of SH.

+We are increasingly becoming aware of the deleterious effect of early adverse childhood experiences (ACE) on later psychopathology including SI and SH.
+The work by Lyons-Ruth K and colleagues (2013) highlight the link between adversities in infancy and childhood and later self-harm behaviours.
+More recent data from the Northern Ireland Youth Wellbeing Survey (NIYWS)(Bunting et al, 2023) found that each additional ACE increased the likelihood of a self-harm (88 %) and suicidal ideation (88 %), along with mood and anxiety disorders (81 %).
+Positive childhood experiences (PCE), less often reported, were found to have the opposite effect, and independently to ACEs reduced self-harm to 13 % and suicidal ideation to 7 %.
+This offers an additional avenue for preventive work, by early identification of ACE and promotion PCE.